hamstrous/CardGame/README.md

 ### Installation

-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/hamstrous/CardGame.git
    ```
-The steps below will specifically for building in VS2026 (ram of my development machine is 8GB)
-3. Go to VS2026 -> Options -> Projects and Solutions -> Build and Run
+2. Go to VS2026 -> Options -> Projects and Solutions -> Build and Run
    ```sh
    Set maximum number of parallel projects builds to 2 (you can test to see how many build will suit your machine)
    ```
-Or disable exernal tool to lighten up the build in the CMake file This step will make sure that error C1060 compiler out of heap space does not occur
+Or disable exernal tool to lighten up the build in the CMake file\
+This step will make sure that error C1060 compiler out of heap space does not occur for weaker machine (mine is 8gb ram)<br>

-4. Run the solution
+3. Run the solution

 <p align="right">(<a href="#readme-top">back to top</a>)</p>